The Soldier's Details

 Road construction commenced in April 1945.

-Conditions at Nacompaton were so terrible, Bill Thought any move was better than staying in this death camp, the POW’s description of the hospital camp.
+Conditions at Nacompaton were so terrible, Bill thought at the time, any move was better than staying in this death camp, the POW’s description of the hospital camp.
 Initially the Japanese informed the men the work force was for light duties in Malaya!
 Another Japanese lie.

 This road was to be constructed over challenging and mountainous terrain.
 When the war ended 18th August, Bill was airlifted to Singapore.
 One in four POWs died on this project